talkohavy/guides/docs/programming/socket-io/handle-disconnects.md

 With the `retries` option, the order of the messages is guaranteed, as the messages are queued and sent one by one.
 This is not the case with the first option.
 :::

-### C. Exactly once
+### D. Exactly once

-The problem with retries is that the server might now receive the same message multiple times, so it needs a way to uniquely identify each message, and only store it once in the database.
+The problem with `retries` is that the server might now receive the same message multiple times, so it needs a way to uniquely identify each message, and only store it once in the database.

 Let's see how we can implement an "exactly once" guarantee in our chat application.